strudel-science/strudel-kit/docs/getting-started/3-add-taskflow.md

 import { DataExplorer } from "./solar-system/DataExplorer";
 ```

 This says to import the ReactJS components that were created by the "add-taskflow" command above from the appropriate directory.
-Next we will create a "route" that associates these components with a page URL.
+Next you will create a "route" that associates these components with a page URL.

 Add the following text after the line that ends `createHashRouter([`.
 This is the section that tells the app how to map the URL path to a given page in the app (after a "/#/", thus the name).